sarnowski/aws-cloudwatch-monitoring-extension/README.md

 Support
 -------

-For any questions or feature request, please contact <a href="mailto:ace-request@appdynamics.com">AppDynamics Center of Excellence</a>.
+For any questions or feature request, please contact <a href="mailto:help@appdynamics.com">AppDynamics Support</a>.